narrowlink/homepage/docs/intro.md

 ### Next Steps

 :::warning Warning
-Narrowlink must not be used for any illegal activities.
+Narrowlink infrastructures must not be used for any illegal activities.
 We are committed to implementing transparency features to prevent any misuse or engagement in unlawful practices as much as possible.
 :::

 If you're interested in using Narrowlink follow our [basic tutorial](/docs/category/basic-tutorial) to learn how to set up a basic Narrowlink network.
 Then, you can proceed with our [extended tutorial](/docs/category/extended-tutorial) to explore advanced scenarios and use Narrowlink to its full potential.